 When and how should I clean my swing set?

 Short answer: regularly!
 Spoiler alert: it’s also easy to learn how to clean a wooden playset.
-Oftentimes, a simple annual wipe-down of accessories and toys is sufficient.
+Oftentimes, a simple annual wipe-down of swing set accessories and toys is sufficient.
 But power washing your swing set is a great way to do a thorough cleaning that will last weeks if not months.
 Your swing set canopy may need replacing once every 2-3 years, and the same goes for sling swings.

 Should I stain and seal my swing set?

 Once again: yes!
 Especially if you’ve never stained or sealed your swing set, it likely needs some love.

 Just like any appliances or furniture you’d maintain for changing weather, you should plan some maintenance for your swing set, too.
 With more than two decades’ experience in the business, we recommend staining or sealing your wooden swing set once a year (if yours is in a shady location, you may be able to get away with staining and sealing your swing set once every two years).